 The course modules are taught through lectures, tutorial problem classes, and laboratory and/or project work, and you'll be assessed through a mixture of written exams and continually assessed coursework.
 As your degree progresses, you will attend fewer lectures and perform more practical work in preparation for your final-year project.
 Around half of the total course marks are assessed through formal examination, and half through coursework or continuous assessment.

-During your first year you will undergo a formal 'transition' review, mentioned above, to see how you are getting on and whether there are particular areas where you need support.
-This is in addition to the personal tutor who is based in your School or Department and can help with any academic issues you encounter.
+A personal tutor, who is based in your School or Department, can help with any academic issues you encounter.
 Our Academic Skills Centre also offers you support with your learning.
 The centre is a place where you can develop your mathematical, academic writing and general academic skills.
-It is the centre?s aim to help you to become a more effective and independent learner through the use of a range of high-quality and appropriate learning support services.
+It is the centre's aim to help you to become a more effective and independent learner through the use of a range of high-quality and appropriate learning support services.
 These range from drop-in sessions with support with mathematics and statistics based problems provided by experienced mathematicians, to workshops on a range of topics including note taking, reading, writing and presentation skills.